Russia's Putin stays away over arrest warrant as leaders of emerging economies meet in South Africa | Politics

 The BRICS group was formed in 2009 by Brazil, Russia, India and China.
 South Africa was added in 2010.

-At the summit, there will be calls for more economic cooperation and collaboration in areas such as health, education and climate change — but under a growing sentiment in the developing world that it is not being served by what it sees as Western-led institutions such as the UN, the World Bank and the International Monetary Fund.
+There will be discussions on a wide range of topics, with general calls for more cooperation in areas such as agriculture, mining, energy, education, climate change, currency policy and trade — all under a growing overall sentiment in the developing world that it is not being served by what it sees as Western-led institutions like the UN, the World Bank and the International Monetary Fund.

-Ramaphosa met with Xi in the capital, Pretoria, on Tuesday ahead of the summit.
-The South African leader said he was seeking "Chinese support for South Africa and Africa's call for the reform of global governance institutions, notably the United Nations Security Council".
+Ramaphosa held a bilateral meeting with Xi on Tuesday ahead of the BRICS summit.
+The South African leader said he was seeking “Chinese support for South Africa and Africa's call for the reform of global governance institutions, notably the United Nations Security Council”.

-Africa and South America have no permanent representatives on the Security Council despite being home to nearly 2 billion people.
+Africa and South America have no permanent representation on the Security Council despite being home to nearly 2 billion people.

-Xi, who has gradually resumed foreign travel after the lifting of his country's strict COVID-19 restrictions, joined Ramaphosa to watch a ceremonial parade by soldiers at the Union Buildings, the official seat of the South African government.
-He then planned to travel 60 km (37 miles) through South Africa's most important economic province of Gauteng to the summit in Johannesburg.

-Xi made brief comments, saying China was ready for more cooperation with Africa's most advanced economy "to take our comprehensive strategic partnerships to new heights".

 BRICS officials have pushed back at characterizations that the bloc is taking an anti-West turn under the influence of China and Russia, saying it is rather looking out for the interests of the Global South.